ietf-wg-alto/draft-ietf-alto-unified-props-new/introduction.md

 extend the concept of endpoints to objects that may be endpoints as defined in [](#RFC7285) but also, for example, PIDs, Abstract Network Elements as defined in [](#I-D.ietf-alto-path-vector) or cells.
-As a consequence, ALTO Entity Domains are a super-set of ALTO Address Types and their relation is specified in [](#consistency-procedure).
+As a consequence, ALTO Entity Domains defined in this document are a super-set of ALTO Address Types defined in [](#RFC7285); their exact relationship is specified in
+[](#consistency-procedure).

 <!-- FIXME: Although it is understandable to clarify the property map can